You’re not alone if you’ve ever wondered, “where should I invest my money right now?”

 Next, the $1,000 for retirement.
 Many retirement investors have the goal of reasonable growth over the long-term.
 Because of this long time horizon, there should be enough time to grow beyond spates of short-term volatility.
 Therefore, it may be suitable to create a portfolio that is primarily invested in the stock market or a combination of stocks and bonds.

-Retirement investors close to retiring may opt considering some exposure to bonds for both diversification purposes and to lower the overall volatility of the portfolio.
+Retirement investors close to retiring may opt to consider some exposure to bonds for both diversification purposes and to lower the overall volatility of the portfolio.
 Ultimately, a person’s comfort level with the stock market will determine their specific stock and bond allocations.
-And it’s worth noting that investing strategy isn’t stagnant.
-As a person ages, their goals and investing strategy will likely need to evolve with them.
+And it’s worth noting that an investing strategy isn’t stagnant.
+As a person ages, their goals and investing strategy will likely need to evolve, too.

 Opening the Right Account